 Practice & Background

-Ms. Friedman advises clients on a variety of issues including tax policy, involving housing, energy and new markets tax credits; financial services reform; data security; privacy; education policy; trade; and energy issues.
+Ms. Friedman advises clients on a variety of issues including tax policy, involving housing, energy and new markets tax credits; financial services reform; data and cybersecurity; privacy; education policy; trade; and energy issues.

 Prior to joining Akin Gump, Ms. Friedman was senior vice president of Parven Pomper Strategies (PPS) Inc. and served as counsel in the government relations group at a global law firm.